Pavan-1997/GitHub_Organization_API_Shell/README.md

 # GitHub_Organization_API_Shell

-You can communicate with an appllication using below
+You can communicate with an application using below

 - CLI
 - API